RoyTheunissen/FMOD-Syntax/README.md

 - Install the package to your Unity project
 - The Setup Wizard will pop up and allow you to specify where and how to create the settings file & save generated code files
 - Configure the system as desired and press Initialize
-- Use `FMOD > Generate FMOD Code` or `CTRL+ALT+G` to generate the FMOD code
+- Use `Audio Syntax > Generate Audio Code` or `CTRL+ALT+G` to generate the audio static access code
-- Cull expired FMOD playback instances by calling `FmodSyntaxSystem.CullPlaybacks();` in an `Update` loop somewhere.
+- Call `AudioSyntaxSystem.Update();` in an `Update` loop somewhere.
 I recommend putting this in your audio service.
-- You can now fire your FMOD events in a strongly typed way
+- You can now fire your audio events in a strongly typed way

 ## How to use